 Lake Mead is a haven for boating enthusiasts and hikers, and visiting it one of the best outdoors activities in Las Vegas.
 With meandering roads and ecology, picturesque red rocks, and views of the Muddy Mountains, a drive through Lake Mead National Recreation Area makes for a beautiful, scenic day.

 There are multiple places to stop for a picnic or to rest along the road.
 Lake Mead is huge and the road does not go right along the banks, so those who plan on fishing or boating should know that it is a drive into any of the bays.
 Head out for a boat tour of the lake or have a beach day along the shore.

 Families will definitely appreciate the Alan Bible Visitor’s Center, located on the way to the Hoover Dam near Boulder City.
 The visitor’s center has a small, but jam-packed interactive museum with animals and history of the area that provided lots of information about how Lake Mead came to be.

 After touring the visitor’s center, I cannot recommend taking the Historic Railroad Trail enough.
 This multi-use, gravel trail offers hikers and cyclists the opportunity to travel the same path as the supplies used to build the Hoover Dam.

 Kids will love hiking through the tunnels blasted into the side of the mountain to make way for the train.
 Adults will enjoy the sweeping views of Lake Mead and the low incline of the trail.
-While I wouldn’t say the trail was completely accessible, I had no trouble pushing my jogging stroller on it.
+The trail is suitable for jogging strollers, making this a nice option for families with young children.

 Trekaroo Tip: Print out the Junior Ranger Packet at home so that as you explore, you can fill in the pages before hitting up the Visitor’s Center.